csvl/SEMA/sema_scdg/README.md

 jupyter notebook --ip=0.0.0.0 --port=5001 --no-browser --allow-root --NotebookApp.token=''
 ```

 and visit `http://127.0.0.1:5001/tree` on your browser.
 Go to `/Tutorial` and open the jupyter notebook.
+If it shows you a blank page, use ctrl + shift + R to refresh the page